Are planes so polluting?

-This news is however completely erased here is the proof by calculations.
+This news is however completely wrong.
+Here is the proof by calculations.

-I recently calculated the mass rejects starting from the complete (and ideal) combustion equation.
+I recently calculated the mass releases starting from the complete (and ideal) combustion equation.

-The following figures result: An engine consuming 1 L gasoline will therefore reject a little more than a kilo of water and 2.3 kg of CO2.
+We arrived at the following figures: An engine consuming 1 L of gasoline will therefore reject a little more than a kilo of water and 2.3 kg of CO2.

-But kerosene, jet fuel, is heavier than gasoline (see its properties here: properties of petroleum fuels ).
-Take a number of carbon atoms of 12, a forumthe average chemical level of C12H26.
+Now kerosene, the fuel for reactors, is heavier than gasoline (see its properties here: properties of petroleum fuels ).
+Let's take a carbon atom number of 12, that is one forumthe average chemical level of C12H26.

 According to the combustion formulas, it comes: